pagkly/Zed/Investopedia3/Understanding Standardization.md

 Standardization is achieved by setting generally accepted guidelines with regard to how a product or service is created or supported, as well as to how a business is operated or how certain required processes are governed.
 The goal of standardization is to enforce a level of consistency or uniformity to certain practices or operations within the selected environment.

-An example of standardization would be the [generally accepted accounting principles](https://www.investopedia.com/terms/g/gaap.asp) (GAAP) to which all companies listed on U.S. stock exchanges must adhere.
-GAAP is a standardized set of guidelines created by the [Financial Accounting Standards Board (FASB)](https://www.investopedia.com/terms/f/fasb.asp) to ensure that all [financial statements](https://www.investopedia.com/terms/f/financial-statements.asp) undergo the same processes so that the disclosed information is relevant, reliable, comparable, and consistent.
+An example of standardization would be the [[generally accepted accounting principles]](https://www.investopedia.com/terms/g/gaap.asp) (GAAP) to which all companies listed on U.S. stock exchanges must adhere.
+GAAP is a standardized set of guidelines created by the [[Financial Accounting Standards Board (FASB)]](https://www.investopedia.com/terms/f/fasb.asp) to ensure that all [[financial statements]](https://www.investopedia.com/terms/f/financial-statements.asp) undergo the same processes so that the disclosed information is relevant, reliable, comparable, and consistent.

 Standardization ensures that certain goods or performances are produced in the same way via set guidelines.

 ## Examples of Standardization in Business

-Standardization can be found throughout the business world when companies want to achieve a consistent level of quality, production standards, manufacturing output, and [brand recognition](https://www.investopedia.com/terms/b/brand-recognition.asp).
+Standardization can be found throughout the business world when companies want to achieve a consistent level of quality, production standards, manufacturing output, and [[brand recognition]](https://www.investopedia.com/terms/b/brand-recognition.asp).

 ### Franchises

-For example, many fast-food franchises have detailed processes documented to make sure that a burger is prepared in the same manner, regardless of which establishment in its [franchise](https://www.investopedia.com/terms/f/franchise.asp) a consumer visits.
+For example, many fast-food franchises have detailed processes documented to make sure that a burger is prepared in the same manner, regardless of which establishment in its [[franchise]](https://www.investopedia.com/terms/f/franchise.asp) a consumer visits.

 ### Product Standards